lmease/My-First-Commit/README.md

 # Example Site

 This is a sample readfile for our GitHub Commit Example.
+My first Commit